|

 oURL (RTSP) - String for accessing the camera using the rtsp protocoll.

-oUser name and Password - These entries are required to access the Axis camera, in order capture the video stream.
+oUser name and Password - These entries are required to access the Axis camera or any other custom rtsp stream, in order capture the video stream.

-oExternal Audio (input) - Depending on the setup of your audio situation, you might need to select an External audio source from the drop-down list (Default setup).
+oExternal Audio (audio input) - Depending on the setup of your audio situation, you might need to select an External audio source from the drop-down list (Default setup).

 IMPORTANT: There are several additional audio features available as described in Special Audio Features .